Skip to content

 Progression

 The BA (Hons) Leadership & Management Degree focuses on academic, personal and professional growth and therefore offers a number of valuable progression routes.
 You could consider specialist postgraduate qualifications according to your own career aspirations.
+As a newly qualified Chartered Manager, you may also decide to pursue further professional management qualifications.

 Career Progression